TACSC Board of Directors 2016

 Jazmin Jimenez – Board Member

 Ms. Jimenez was appointed to the TACSC Board of Directors in 2014.
 She has been involved with the organization since her first summer conference in 1996.
 Since then she has volunteered for many TACSC summer conferences and student leadership days.
 In 2005, she earned her BA in Theological Studies from Loyola Marymount University where she was the recipient of the Fr.
 Robert Graham, SJ Alumni Award, the highest award given to a senior woman for service and leadership.
-She serves her alma mater as a member of the Alumni Association Board of Directors, the Young Presidential Associates Leadership Council and the Women’s Leadership Council.
-She is the theology department chair at Verbum Dei High School, a member of the Cristo Rey Network, in Los Angeles.
+She serves her alma mater as a member of the Alumni Association Board of Directors and the Women’s Leadership Council.
+She also serves on the Finance Board for Christus Minstries, an Jesuit-sponsored ministry for young adults in the Church, and volunteers with the non-profit organization, Shane’s Inspiration.
+She is the Campus Minister at Flintridge Sacred Heart Academy and she resides in El Segundo, CA with her husband, Mike, and their two young children.

 Fr.
 William Muller, S.J. – Board Member

 Born in San Francisco and raised in Northern California, Fr.
 Muller entered the Jesuits after graduating from Bellarmine College Preparatory in San Jose in 1962.
 He was ordained a Catholic Priest in 1973.
-He holds a Bachelors Degree from Gonzaga University, A Masters in Divinity from The Jesuit School of Theology and a California teaching Credential.
-Over the last 30 years, he has served in various teacher and administrative positions at St. Ignatius College Preparatory in San Francisco, Bellarmine College Preparatory in San Jose and Loyola High School in Los Angeles.
+He holds a Bachelors Degree from Gonzaga University, a Masters in Divinity from the Jesuit School of Theology and a California teaching Credential.
+Over the last 30 years, he has served in various teacher and administrative positions at St. Ignatius College Preparatory in San Francisco, Bellarmine College Preparatory in San Jose, Loyola High School in Los Angeles, and Brophy College Prep in Phoenix.
 Fr.
-Muller has also served as Provincial’s Assistant for Secondary and Pre-Secondary Education.
-He is currently the Superior of the Jesuit Community in Phoenix and the Assistant to the Provincial Assistant for Secondary and Pre-Secondary Jesuit Schools for the California and Oregon Provinces.
-Fr.
-Muller is also at Brophy High School in Phoenix working with Adult Faith Formation and also assisting in the St. Francis Xavier Parish.
+Muller has also served as the Provincial’s Assistant for Formation and the Provincial’s Assistant for Secondary and Pre-Secondary Education.
+He is currently the Executive Director of the Jesuit Schools Network in Washington DC serving the 80+ Jesuit secondary and pre-secondary schools in Canada and the United States.

 Jim Oswald – Board Member

-Mr. Oswald was appointed to the Board of Directors in January 2010 and was elected to his current position as President of the Board in June 2010.
+Mr. Oswald was appointed to the Board of Directors in January 2010 and served two terms as President of the Board through June 2014.
 Beginning in 2008 and working closely with Jim Hannon, Mr. Oswald helped drive the work of the TACSC Force, a group of TACSC alumni helping to bring new energy and a change in direction to the organization.
-He worked closely with Executive Director Gene Detre to bring about a series of well-received changes to the 2010 TACSC Summer Leadership Conference in Southern California, including the introduction of the MAGIS Community Service Project and the Parent’s Sunday Program.
+He worked closely with then Executive Director Gene Detre to bring about a series of well-received changes to the 2010 TACSC Summer Leadership Conference in Southern California, including the introduction of the MAGIS Community Service Project and the Parent’s Sunday Program.
+In 2012, he created the Core Leadership Team (100+ high school students from across the Archdiocese of Los Angeles) to serve as staff members to the TACSC Student Leadership Days, including the 500+ Archdiocese of Los Angeles Student Leadership Day at the Cathedral of our Lady of Angels (2013) as well as to staff our Summer Leadership Conferences.
+Over the last three years, he has raised nearly $100,000 for scholarships to send underserved middle school students to the TACSC Summer Leadership Conferences.
 Mr. Oswald has a long history in Catholic youth leadership having first been a student delegate at the 1972 Catholic Association of Student Council’s (“CASC”) Summer Conference.
 He then served as a CASC Senator, a CASC Summer Leadership Conference staff member and was president of the CASC High School Cabinet.
 He has remained tangentially involved with TACSC since 1972.
 Mr. Oswald graduated from Stanford University in 1982 with degrees in Urban Planning/Organizational Policy Analysis and Business.
-He works today as a management consultant/organizational strategist for Gensler and resides in Los Angeles with his wife and two daughters.
+He works today as a management consultant/organizational strategist for Gensler Los Angeles, teaches classes in youth leadership and innovation, volunteers with Homeboy Industries, and resides in Los Angeles with his wife and two daughters and their labradoodle Henri.

 Lilliam Paetzold – Board Member